BeautifulTovarisch/texxen/README.md

 ## Project Architecture

-This project is written in TypeScript and contains minimal dependencies outside of those needed to build/bundle the plugin.
+This core plugin is written in TypeScript and contains minimal dependencies.

 ### Major Dependencies